 Expressing dissatisfaction with the reduction in accidents, the bench emphasized the imperative of zero fatalities.
 The court criticized the defense presented by lawyers for officials, insisting on tangible plans to mitigate risks to lion populations.

-The bench also noted concerns raised by the Amicus Curiae regarding the Railway’s plans to convert meter gauge lines into broad gauge near the Gir Sanctuary, potentially increasing train traffic and endangering lions.
-Additionally, the report emphasized the need to halt freight train movement during nighttime, as lions are nocturnal animals with sensitive eyesight.
+The bench also noted concerns raised by the Amicus Curiae.
+This is regarding the Railway’s plans to convert meter gauge lines into broad gauge near the Gir Sanctuary.
+It is potentially increasing train traffic and endangering lions.
+Additionally, the report emphasized the need to halt freight train movement during nighttime.
+This is because lions are nocturnal animals with sensitive eyesight.

 As the fencing along railway tracks is often damaged or removed, allowing lions onto the tracks, urgent measures are required to safeguard these majestic animals.